xLAva/JediAcademyLinux/README.md

 #### Windows:

+##### Oculus Rift DK2:

-Direct Mode and Extended Mode are supported for DK2.
+Extended Mode and Direct Mode are supported.
+Use Extended Mode for best performance.
+There are still some issues with OpenGL and Direct Mode.

+##### Oculus Rift DK1:

 Make sure you set the DK1 to Extended Desktop Mode.
 The current OculusSDK doesn't work with Direct Mode, OpenGL and DK1.

 #### Ubuntu: